shopware/docs/adr/admin/2020-07-20-unified-notification-titles.md

 # 2020-07-02 - Notification titles are pre-defined and make use of the global namespace

+{% hint style="info" %}
+This document represents an architecture decision record (ADR) and has been mirrored from the ADR section in our Shopware 6 repository.
+You can find the original version [here](https://github.com/shopware/platform/blob/trunk/adr/admin/2020-07-20-unified-notification-titles.md)
+{% endhint %}

 ## Context

 * Creating notifications messages in the administration caused the effort of making up not only a title but a message too.